osrf-migration/vrx-wiki/tutorials/ChangingPluginParameters.md

 Consider the case where we are testing a new algorithm and want to start with a flat ocean (no waves) before adding wave induced motion.
 We could accomplish this a few different ways.

-One option is to change the default wave parameter values.
+**Option 1: Change global default parameters.** One option is to change the default wave parameter values.
 Edit the `wave_gazebo/world_models/ocean_waves/model.xacro` file, changing the gain value to zero, so it looks like this.
 ```
  <xacro:macro name="ocean_waves" params="gain:=0.0 period:=5
                      direction_x:=1.0 direction_y:=0.0